 This month, we created a book display called "Nothing Wasted," which focuses on junk art and the topic of recycling.
 Here are a few images to get you started.
 Feel free to check it out next time you're on the 2nd floor of the Duderstadt Center.

-The engineering librarians at the Art, Architecture & Engineering Library are pleased to inform you that some engineering textbooks for the Fall 2014 term are available to you in full text online through Library subscriptions....
+The engineering librarians at the Art, Architecture & Engineering Library are pleased to announce that some engineering textbooks for the Winter 2016 term are available to you in full text online through Library subscriptions.